 Fact: Bottled water has been federally regulated since 1973.

-The FDA has established set regulations that all bottled water companies must follow to ensure bottled water remains healthy and safe to drink.
+The FDA has established bottled water regulations that all companies must follow to ensure bottled water remains healthy and safe to drink.

 The Federal bottled water regulations set by the FDA are as stringent as those established by the EPA for tap water, if not more so.
 Any differences are usually the result of a regulated substance not being found in bottled water, or a regulation already existing under another FDA provision that applies to bottled water.